Skip to content

 1. Check your eligibility and register

-Confirm you meet the income and eligibility criteria, then register on Share to Buy or directly with housing associations in your area.
-You will need to provide proof of income, savings, and your current housing situation.
+Check you meet the income and eligibility rules, then register on Share to Buy or directly with housing associations near you.
+You will need to show proof of income, savings and where you currently live.

 2. 02